 It seems like you can’t open a newspaper or browse a news channel without hearing of yet another remarkable breakthrough.

-Which is why we were excited about this hypnosis discovery making it into the limelight…
+This is why we were excited about this hypnosis discovery making it into the limelight…

 You see, it’s no secret that academics have studied hypnosis and trance phenomena for more than a century.